-- 17.1 Swiss law will apply exclusively.
-The provisions of the United Nations Convention on Contracts for the International Sale of Goods of 11 April 1980 (Vienna Convention) shall not apply. - 17.2 The sole place of jurisdiction is Bern.

-B Supplementary terms governing aspects of the service with the status of a contract for work and services
+- 17.1 Swiss law shall be exclusively applicable. - 17.2 The sole place of jurisdiction is Bern. - B Supplementary terms governing aspects of the service with the status of a contract for work and services

-18. Changes to services
+18. Variations to the services

-- 18.1 The parties can submit a written request to change services at any time. - 18.2 If Swiss Post wishes to make a change, the service provider shall advise in writing within 10 days whether the change is possible and the effects that it will have on the services to be provided and on the fee and any deadlines.
-It may not withhold consent to a change proposed by Swiss Post if the change is objectively possible and the overall nature of the services to be provided is preserved.
-Swiss Post shall decide within ten days of receipt of the communication whether the change is to be implemented. - 18.3 If the service provider wishes to make a change, Swiss Post shall be entitled to accept or reject such a proposal within ten days of receipt of the communication. - 18.4 Changes, especially changes of the scope of the services, the fee and the deadlines, must be set out in an addendum to the contract before work commences. - 18.5 The service provider shall continue to work in accordance with the contract while the changes proposed are being considered, unless Swiss Post gives instructions to the contrary.
+- 18.1 The parties shall be entitled to submit a proposal to vary the services in writing at any time. - 18.2 If Swiss Post wishes to make a variation, the service provider shall advise in writing within 10 days whether the variation is possible and the effects that it will have on the services to be provided and on the fee and any deadlines.
+It may not withhold consent to a variation proposed by Swiss Post if the variation is objectively possible and the overall nature of the services to be provided is preserved.
+Swiss Post shall decide within 10 days of receipt of the communication whether the variation is to be implemented. - 18.3 If the service provider wishes to make a variation, Swiss Post shall be entitled to accept or reject such a proposal within 10 days of receipt of the communication. - 18.4 Variations, especially variations of the scope of the services, the fee and the deadlines, must be set out in an addendum to the contract before work commences. - 18.5 The service provider shall continue to work in accordance with the contract while the variations proposed are being considered, unless Swiss Post gives instructions to the contrary.